Dyeing And Finishing

 impressed upon a fabric, it is called printing.

 Vegetable dyes were formerly used, but since the coal tar dyes have

 been discovered the latter are used entirely.
 Over fourteen thousand

-colors have been produced from coal tar.
+produced from coal tar.
 Different fibers and fabrics

 attract dyestuffs with varying degrees of force.
 Wool and silk attract

 =Wool Dyeing.= The methods of dyeing wool differ considerably from

 those employed for cotton and other vegetable fibers.
 They may be